version 0.6.0

 Note

-For the first iteration, we are explicitely reducing the time order discretization to 1 as the function at previous time step is not known.
+For the first iteration, we are explicitly reducing the time order discretization to 1 as the function at previous time step is not known.
 A Runge-Kutta approach would in that case be interesting for an overall second order accuracy.

 Keep in mind